MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support: Experimental Setup

 \subsection{Baseline Implementations}

-For fair comparison, we implemented several widely used post-hoc calibration methods alongside our \ModelName framework.
-Maximum Softmax Probability (MSP) calibrates predictions using the maximum class probability as a proxy for confidence \cite{hendrycks2018baselinedetectingmisclassifiedoutofdistribution}.
-TS applies a scalar temperature parameter, optimized with LBFGS on the validation set to minimize cross-entropy loss, which rescales the logits before applying softmax \cite{guo2017calibrationmodernneuralnetworks}.
-IR provides a non-parametric mapping between predicted confidence scores and empirical accuracy, implemented using scikit-learn’s monotone regression with clipping for out-of-bounds predictions \cite{niculescu2005predicting}.
-All baselines were applied to the same predicted logits obtained from the Bio\_ClinicalBERT backbone, and were evaluated using ECE, NLL, CUS, and ZTI.
-For reproducibility, ECE was computed with 15 bins, TS optimization used a learning rate of 0.01 with 50 iterations, and IR was trained on the raw top-class confidence values.
+For comparison, we implement several widely used post-hoc calibration baselines alongside \ModelName.
+Maximum Softmax Probability (MSP) uses the maximum predicted class probability as a confidence proxy~\cite{hendrycks2018baselinedetectingmisclassifiedoutofdistribution}.
+Temperature Scaling (TS) applies a scalar temperature parameter, optimized on the validation set using LBFGS to minimize cross-entropy loss, thereby rescaling logits prior to softmax.
+Isotonic Regression (IR) provides a non-parametric mapping between predicted confidence and empirical accuracy and is implemented using scikit-learn’s monotone regression with clipping for out-of-range predictions~\cite{niculescu2005predicting}.
+All baselines are applied to the same predicted logits obtained from the Bio\_ClinicalBERT backbone and are evaluated using ECE, NLL, CUS, and ZTI.
+For reproducibility, ECE is computed with 15 bins, TS optimization uses a learning rate of 0.01 for 50 iterations, and IR is trained on raw top-class confidence values.

-Together, these baselines reflect the most commonly adopted calibration strategies and serve as reference points against which \ModelName is compared.
-All baseline models, including the five-model Deep Ensemble, were initialized from the same pre-trained \texttt{Bio\_ClinicalBERT} checkpoint and fine-tuned using identical data splits, preprocessing pipelines, and hyperparameters.
-This controlled setup ensures that all comparative results are attributable solely to differences in calibration and uncertainty-handling strategies, rather than variations in initialization or dataset composition.
-Each model within the Deep Ensemble was trained with a distinct random seed while maintaining consistent optimization settings, isolating the ensemble’s stochastic benefit without introducing confounding variability.
-Details of the ablation experiments, including dropout ratios and MC sample sizes, are provided in Section~\ref{subsec:ablation-study}.
+These baselines represent commonly used calibration strategies and provide reference points against which \ModelName\ is compared.
+For the locally fine-tuned encoder family, all baselines start from the same pretrained backbone and use identical data splits, preprocessing, and optimization, so that differences are attributable to the uncertainty-handling strategy rather than to initialization or data.
+Deep ensembles are formed from independently fine-tuned seeds; as reported in Section~\ref{sec:main-results}, they achieve the best risk ranking among the methods compared.
+We use 15 Monte Carlo dropout samples at inference (dropout rate 0.2) throughout.

+To avoid ambiguity regarding what is implementable under different access settings, we explicitly summarize which \textit{MedBayes-Lite} components apply to open-weight models and which apply in the sampling-only generative setting.
+Table~\ref{tab:component_applicability} provides this mapping and clarifies that the optional embedding- and attention-level extensions require internal access and were not evaluated in this study, whereas confidence-guided abstention applies in both settings.